hoprnet/docs-rpch-net/docs/tutorial-extras/Running-RPCh-on-block-wallet.md

 # Using BlockWallet

-You can use RPCh on the Gnosis chain through BlockWallet.
-This is the easiest way to use RPCh.
-It is integrated in their latest release, which you can download from the Chrome web store or GitHub.
+BlockWallet is the first wallet to partner with RPCh and integrate with RPCh Alpha!
+Downloading BlockWallet will give you complete privacy when making transactions on Gnosis.
+You can download BlockWallet from either the Chrome webstore or GitHub.

-Alternatively, you can use Docker to run RPCh locally and use RPCh on any wallet or chain.
-A guide on how to use our Docker connector can be found [here.](./Using-RPCh-with-your-own-wallet.md)
+**Note:** This version of the integration only uses RPCh Alpha for Gnosis chain transactions.
+To use RPCh with a different wallet or chain, you can use our Docker connector to run RPCh locally.
+A guide for this can be found [here.](./Using-RPCh-with-your-own-wallet.md)

 ## Download from the Chrome Webstore